Trajectory based models. Evaluation of minmax pricing bounds: Dynamic Minmax Bounds

 \subsection{\bf Full Set of Portfolios}

-We are interested in obtaining the reverse of inequality (\ref{firstInequality}).
+We are interested in obtaining the reverse of inequality (\ref{firstInequality}) when $Z$ is not attainable.
 To achieve that goal, it will be necessary to introduce some conditions on the set of portfolios, as well as other conditions, that imply equality in the inequality (\ref{firstInequality}) and also lead to an efficient method to compute the dynamic bounds.
-Results in \cite{bertsekas} suggest that having all possible portfolios may lead to establishing the desired equality; this motivates the following definition.
+Results in \cite{bertsekas} suggest that having all possible portfolios may lead to establishing the desired equality; this motivates the definition of Full set of portfolios.